sam-haff/zoomcamp-de-module3/answers/combined.md

     Explanation:
     - As per https://www.youtube.com/watch?v=-CqXf7vhhDs&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=28
     Partitioning or Clustering tables with small data size don't provide any query perfomance benefits while potentially resulting in more costs(for metadata reads and maintenance).

+9. Write a SELECT count(*) query FROM the materialized table you created.
+How many bytes does it estimate will be read?
+Why?

+    **Answer:** 0 bytes.

+    Explanation:
+    - This info is already stored in the metadata.